AlexKarmaz/ReactJS-Mentoring/README.md

 results</p>
 <p>Add code splitting to your app.
 You can use dynamic import() syntax in conjunction with
 webpack and React.lazy, some library (react-loadable), or next.js.</p>

+<h2>Task 11 (Patterns, tips & tricks, Useful
+libraries)</h2>
+<p>1.
+Apply Airbnb best practices to your project: clean up the code of your application: follow the
+required naming convention, make sure code has proper alignment and there are no redundant spaces, order all your methods in a right way.</p>
+<p>2.
+Add storybook to your project;
+Add 3 components to storybook with knobs. </p>
+<p>3.
+Highlight patterns which were used in the homework by comments in code “// PATTERN: {name}”.</p>
+<p>4.
+Apply React optimization techniques.</p>
+<p>5.
+Run performance audit (by lighthouse) of your application and increase performance index.</p>